Amazon S3

 • Pipeline Name: A unique name for the Pipeline.

-2. Click TEST & CONTINUE.
+5. Click TEST & CONTINUE.

 Select folders to be ingested

 Note: You can select only one file format at a time.
-If your Source data is in a different format, you can export the data to either of the supported formats, and then ingest the files.
+If your Source data is in a different format, you can export the data to either of the supported formats and then ingest the files.

 Based on the format you select, you must specify some additional settings:

-• Specify the Field Delimiter.
-This is the character on which fields in each line are separated.
-For example, \t, or ,).
+• Field Delimiter: The character on which the fields in each line are separated.
+For example, \t or ,.

-3. Click CONFIGURE SOURCE.
+• Click CONFIGURE SOURCE.

-5. Proceed to configuring the data ingestion and setting up the Destination.
+7. Proceed to configuring the data ingestion and setting up the Destination.

 Example: Automatic Column Header Creation for CSV Tables

-Consider the following data in CSV format, which has no column headers.
+For example, consider the following data in CSV format, which has no column headers.

 CLAY COUNTY,32003,11973623